-Sometimes you won’t ever remember those times unless you go broke like I did.
+Sometimes you won’t remember those times unless you go broke like I did.

-Believe it or not, I helped more people when I was broke than I did when I was making life changing income.
+Believe it or not, I helped more people when I was broke than I did when I was making a life-changing income.

-This also helped with my business and that is where the other lessons came into play.
+This also helped with my business, where the other lessons came into play.

 5. Don’t Get Complacent